 The ability to set goals and work hard until they are reached is an important life skill that all adults should possess if they are going to lead productive lives.

 Additionally, when students participate in team sports, they learn how to cooperate with others and also learn what it’s like to be part of a group instead of simply acting as an individual.
+They might even get involved with a few fundraiser for sports team and learn about how they can make difference to the team, which could inspire them to fundraise and give back beyond their team too.

 This can help them develop friendships with classmates and make them more comfortable interacting with others socially as well.